Devocalpyse/FantasyPetStore/README.md

-# BackendMidterm
+# A Fantasy Pet Store
-A midterm project for my backend typescript frameworks class.
+built using Typescript, Handlebars, and other Node.js packages

 ## Premise
 This is meant to be a cheeky twist on a pet store -- instead of bunnies and dogs, you might take home a dragon or a direwolf to live with you!
 Basically, a pet store, but fantasy.